neoforged/Documentation/docs/resources/server/loottables/index.md

 - `minecraft:origin`: A location associated with the loot table, e.g. the location of a loot chest.
 Access via `LootContextParams.ORIGIN`.
 - `minecraft:block_state`: A block state associated with the loot table, e.g. the broken block state.
 Access via `LootContextParams.BLOCK_STATE`.
 - `minecraft:block_entity`: A block entity associated with the loot table, e.g. the block entity associated with the broken block.
 Used e.g. by shulker boxes to save their inventory to the dropped item.
 Access via `LootContextParams.BLOCK_ENTITY`.
-- `minecraft:tool`: An item stack associated with the loot table, e.g. the item used to break a block.
+- `minecraft:tool`: An item instance associated with the loot table, e.g. the item used to break a block.
 This is not necessarily a tool.
 Access via `LootContextParams.TOOL`.
 - `minecraft:explosion_radius`: An explosion radius in the current context.
 Used primarily to apply explosion decay to drops.
 Access via `LootContextParams.EXPLOSION_RADIUS`.
 - `minecraft:enchantment_level`: An enchantment level, used by enchantment logic.
 Access via `LootContextParams.ENCHANTMENT_LEVEL`.
 - `minecraft:enchantment_active`: Whether the used item has an enchantment or not, used e.g. by silk touch checks.
 Access via `LootContextParams.ENCHANTMENT_ACTIVE`.
+- `minecraft:additional_cost_component_allowed`: Allows a villager trade to incur an additional cost if desired by the trade metadata.

 Custom loot parameters can be created by calling `new ContextKey<T>` with the desired id.
 Since they are merely resource location wrappers, they do not need to be registered.